RedFT/ECS/README.md

 any game object, etc) and Subsystems (Event Subsystem, Movement Subsystem, Transformation Subsystem, etc).

+In order for a subsystem to act upon an entity, it must be registered with the subsystem.
+That way, we can insure that the entity has the correct components for the subsystem to manipulate.
+Rather than looping through a list of ALL entities, we can loop through a list of entities with the correct components (the registered entities).

+** all update functions must take a second parameter 'sf' for speed factor.

 So far, this is what the Composition Heirarchy is looks like: